nightmode/feri/docs/api/build.md

 ## Build Object

-The build object is grouped into four categories.
+The build object is grouped into five categories.

 ### Build: Command and Control